Records Featuring Jo

 Years active: 1986 – 1988

 The ‘Some Greater Love’ album is made up of recordings of Go!
 Service and Bluetrain, the two bands I was in who were on Dreamworld Records.
 Dreamworld was run by Dan Treacy from The T.V.
 Personalities and was part of the early indie C-86 movement.
 A CD was released on Palestina Records, who are based in Peru, in 2010.
-A vinyl version of the album with a couple of very early demos added was released on vinyl and cd on Berlin’s Firestation Records in 2020.
+A vinyl version of the album with a couple of very early demos added was released on vinyl by Berlin’s Firestation Records in 2020.
 The limited run sold out within a few days.
+A CD version was then released in Japan which also sold out in a matter of weeks.

 ‘Some Greater Love’ Bluetrain (Firestation Records)